-The Watch has been stopped.
-Wtorek Izsak has been revealed to be affiliated with ELPIS and has been apprehended by Gabrielle Law.
-Due to the efforts of the swindler, the soldier, the chieftain’s daughter, the pirate, the peacekeeper, and the prince himself, the prince has survived.
-They have survived.
-But questions and choices still need to be made.
-It is time to move on forward.
+The Watch was stopped.
+Wtorek Izsak was revealed to be affiliated with ELPIS and was apprehended by Gabrielle Law.
+Due to the efforts of the swindler, the soldier, the chieftain’s daughter, the pirate, the peacekeeper, and the prince himself, the prince survived.
+They survived.
+But questions and choices still needed to be made.
+It was time to move on forward.

 Olive felt like he’d been picked up by a whirlwind, tossed around in the air for the better part of a week, and then gently placed back down onto the ground as if all was in order.
-Everything fell into place the next couple of weeks after the Watch’s attack so perfectly that Olive couldn’t help but feel unnerved.
+Why?
+Because everything fell into place the next couple of weeks after the Watch’s attack so perfectly that Olive couldn’t help but feel unnerved.

 Gabrielle and Jericho left a week after the incident with Izsak in cuffs.
 Other Ophiuchian Agents, including Leona and Talib, arrived to apprehend the remaining members of the Watch and to bring them in for questioning.
 Samuel and the other guards present during the attack were making a recovery at the hospital.
-Olive had visited them for the most part during the stay, but as soon as they were well enough to make lengthy conversation, he stopped visiting.
+Olive had visited them for the most part during their stay, but as soon as they were well enough to make lengthy conversation, he stopped.

 Trystan was released from prison and was re-offered his position, but he declined the offer.
 Meanwhile, the feudal lord heading the Ariesian Investigation Bureau was called into questioning in his place.
 Olive figured that if he looked hard enough, he might find poetic justice in there somewhere.